Understanding High Sensitivity: Embracing Your Unique Strengths

 By debunking these misconceptions, we can begin to shift the narrative around high sensitivity from one of weakness to one of strength.

 While it’s true that being highly sensitive comes with its challenges, it also provides a wealth of strengths that can enrich your life and the lives of those around you.
-Here are some of the most valuable strengths of being an HSP:

 • Empathy and Emotional Intelligence